aws-solutions-library-samples/aws-insurancelake-etl/docs/redshift_integration_guide.md

 1. Run the following SQL to grant the InsuranceLake AWS Glue ETL jobs role access to your Amazon Redshift database and the Data Catalog through Amazon Redshift Spectrum.

     {: .note }
     In the below SQL, you will explicitly create the Amazon Redshift user for the AWS Glue job IAM role so the `GRANT` statements succeed.
-Normally, the first connection by the role to Amazon Redshift would create the user automatically; however, the first run will fail due to missing permissions.
+Normally, the first connection by the role to Amazon Redshift would create the user automatically; however, the first run will fail due to missing permissions and these instructions show you how to avoid that.

     {: .important }
     Adjust the following SQL statements to use the correct AWS Glue role name and Amazon Redshift database name.